gaoyuan/blog/posts/keep-going-reading-the-ph-d-grind.md

 I think what hinders me from creating my connections is the lack of a good habit of consulting others.
 When encountering problems, I always attempt to solve them by myself, and seldom seek help from others.
 Asking for advice is of no harm.
 Instead it creates serendipities and boosts relationships.
 A very important point to remember.

-In spite of the successful graduation, Philip chose to quit academia and is now working at Google.His strong initiative and good working habits will certainly push himself towards future success.
+In spite of the successful graduation, Philip chose to quit academia and is now working at Google.
+His strong initiative and good working habits will certainly push himself towards future success.
 Anyway, thanks for the great book, Philip!